Seatis/my-teaching-materials/workshop/hardware/hardware-first-day/README.md

       - magnetic force
   - Task
     - Draw an exclamation mark while the board is shaking and button B is pressed
-    - Make a spirit level device (use pitch rotation and some led guidance)
+    - Make a spirit level device (use pitch and roll rotation and the led display)

 **Math blocks**
   - Guide through